 See the full eligibility list.

-You can find one of these programs by searching for Child Find in our statewide resource database or by calling one of the local providers on this list from Maryland Public Schools.
+Find one of these programs by searching for Child Find in our statewide resource database or by calling one of the local providers on this list from Maryland Public Schools.

 Elementary student getting help from teacher